The 1980s publishing upheaval heralded by modern technology

 - Type was all too often uneven because it was so difficult for a typist to apply the same pressure on all fingers , ie for all characters.

-Nevertheless, camera-ready copy produced on a typewriter was cheaper for publishing houses.
+Nevertheless, camera-ready copy produced on a typewriter was cheaper than type-setting for publishing houses.
 So, until superior technology came along, it was quite common.

 Electric and electronic typewriters